Ayhan Işık: Biography

 In 1952, Akad directed a very significant film called "Kanun Namına" (In the Name of the Law), in which Işık played the leading role mutually with Gülistan Güzey, the femme fatale of Turkish cinema in the 1950s.
 The film was an extraordinary drama about ordinary people, which brought the film great success.
 People loved the film, but they loved the young leading actor, Ayhan Işık, more.

 Film after film, year after year, Işık's fame grew.
 People wanted to see him.
 Osman Seden, his producer at that time, says that Işık began working in the films produced by Seden for TL 1,000 in the early 1950s, while he would be paid TL 100,000 in the early 1960s.

 However, Ayhan Işık was not satisfied with his lot and visited many countries including Italy and Iran in order to find new possibilities and contacts to market Turkish films.
 Though paid at the highest level in Turkey, Işık's average fee for a hit film was less than one-10th of the fee paid to a leading actor in the U.S.

 The film Bitter Life, directed by Metin Erksan, was a second triumph for Işık.
 This was again a dramatic and bloody love story, which would become a trademark for Işık's movies.

 Star-cinema loves actor-actress pairings.
-Though Işık worked with most of the best leading actresses of his time, his films with Belgin Doruk occupy a special place.
-People adored both as if they were a real and perfect couple.
+Though Işık worked with many popular actresses of his time, his films with Belgin Doruk are among the most highly regarded in his career, with their chemistry most notable to the audience.
 The "Küçükhanım" (Mademoiselle) film series was the outcome of this pairing and all were box-office hits.
 The pair made 11 films in a row.

 Akad and some film critics said that Işık's best role was in the "Küçükhanım" series, which were romantic comedy films.

 Işık's films with Türkan Şoray provided a different kind of pairing.
 The two worked together in "Acı Hayat," 1962 and "Otobüs Yolcuları" (Bus Passengers), 1961.
 Neither had a happy ending and both were realistic.
 "Otobüs Yolcuları" was a political thriller while "Bitter Life" was a social drama.